Muda-Dev/bava-pay-api-documentation/docs/liquidity/muda-rl-specification.md

 2. **Transaction Not Found**: When requesting details for a non-existent transaction
 3. **Invalid Request**: When required fields are missing or invalid
 4. **Authentication Failed**: When API keys are invalid or missing
+5. **Transaction Expired**: When quote expires before confirmation
+6. **Insufficient Funds**: When provider lacks liquidity for payout
+7. **Network Issues**: When blockchain or banking networks are unavailable

 ## Implementation Guide